What to Do in Barcelona in September

 With such beautiful weather this time of year, it would practically be a crime to not get out and explore.

 Barcelona’s picturesque location between rugged mountains and pristine coastline cements its status as one of the most beautiful places in Europe.
-Beyond city limits, you’ll find that the entire Catalan region offers an abundance of stunning destinations that are easily accessible from Barcelona on public transportation, making day trips easy.
+Beyond city limits, you’ll find that the entire Catalan region offers an abundance of stunning destinations that are easily accessible using public transportation in Barcelona, making popular day trips from Barcelona easy.

 At the Festa al Cel, acrobatic planes whiz high above Catalan skies in a show-stopping display of excellence.